paulahakeem/ITI-GCP-LABS/Day3/lab3.2.md

 ---
 ### 2. Try to configure IAP at the load balancer level to protect your ingress access.
 Is it possible to have
-- IAP enabled for HTTP resources
-- I can't configure iap on my LB because it configured on http protocol
+- no isn't possible i can't configure iap on my LB because it configured on http protocol not https protocol